You ain’t seen stuffing yet, holiday travel this year is one of the busiest - NewsBreak

 KOTA Care and Share Food Drive

+Sneak peek into what could be in store for the 2023 Sturgis Motorcycle Rally.
 Several B-1B Lancer bombers have been deployed to Andersen Air Force Base in Guam.
 The bombers are from the 28th Bomb Wing, Ellsworth AFB, S.D.
 This is the second bomber deployment to the Pacific region this year.
-A historic tabernacle is stolen from a New York City church.
-Severe weather,...

 South Dakotans Should Hang up Their Snow Shovel at This Age